Sujaltalreja04/Google_Cloud_Hackathon_2025/README.md

 ## 🎯 Project Overview

-Smart Career Advisor AI is a **production-ready, enterprise-grade machine learning system** trained on **6,241+ real resume-job pairs** from HuggingFace datasets.
+AI-Powered Career Counselor is a **production-ready, enterprise-grade machine learning system** developed for Google Cloud Hackathon 2025.
+This innovative solution is trained on **6,241+ real resume-job pairs** from HuggingFace datasets.
 This end-to-end ML application combines advanced NLP, ensemble learning algorithms, and Large Language Models to deliver personalized career insights with **78.14% accuracy** and **89.57% ROC AUC score**.

 ### 🏆 **Advanced ML Achievements**
 - **Enterprise Dataset**: Trained on `cnamuangtoun/resume-job-description-fit` (6,241 samples)